iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 3 reviews"/>
 </p>

+> Because politicians have used certain issues inappropriately, there are certain analyses I do not wish to participate in.
+Over time this application automatically switches away from analyses I feel are more important to those which are more politically appraised.<br> :date: __2021-03-17 17:47:10__

+> Good app with great intentions.
+The problem is that the program I chose keeps getting switched for another program which I do not wish to support.
+All.
+Trying to do is support coronavirus research and the app keeps trying to make me support hyperfoods which is suspiciously run in the UK.
+Stop switching it automatically.<br> :date: __2021-03-16 00:48:21__

 > Presumably im helping.
 Boinc is better.
 Give more feedback on how we are helping.
 Also gridcoin being an additional bonus that potentially may have value in the far future.
 Why bother with this?
 It is nice if you are not very technical or dont want to fall into the rabbit hole of the many different sciences connected to boinc.
 If you want no hassle just do this.
 But if I want more meaningful results I use other platforms.
 I just need more feedback I guess.
 This platform is "ok" at least.<br> :date: __2021-03-05 14:06:45__